silvershop/silvershop-core/docs/en/02_Customisation/index.md

 It is most likely that you as a website developer/designer will want to customise the shop module to look and work as your client would like.
 There are a number of configuration options to be set in your _config files.
-See [Configuration](02_Customisation/Configuration.md)

 [Recipes](02_Customisation/01_Recipes) contains a number of instructions for implementing specific features.